 A

-QWhen is the tube removed after surgery?
+QWhen will the tube be removed after surgery?

 A

-Lacrimal endoscopes come in two types: a specification with an outer diameter of 0.9 mm and 10,000 observation pixels (2012 improved version), and an operability-priority type with an outer diameter of 0.7 mm and 3,000 pixels 1).
+Lacrimal duct endoscopes come in two types: a specification with an outer diameter of 0.9 mm and 10,000 observation pixels (2012 improved model), and an operability-priority type with an outer diameter of 0.7 mm and 3,000 pixels 1).
 In 2020, the depth of focus was improved to accommodate observation distances of 1.5 to 7 mm.
 A bent type with a 27° upward bend at the distal 10 mm is mainly used, and straight and double-bent types are selected according to the case 1).

-Determination of the optimal timing for lacrimal tube removal based on lacrimal endoscopic findings (degree of fibrosis at the obstruction site, mucosal inflammation) is expected in the future 1).
+Determination of the optimal timing for lacrimal tube removal based on lacrimal duct endoscopic findings (degree of fibrosis at the obstruction site, mucosal inflammation) is expected in the future 1).

-Koturović Z, Jovanović S, Tatić S, Gordić N, Milenković S, Stanković Z. Clinical significance of routine lacrimal sac biopsy during dacryocystorhinostomy: a comprehensive review of literature.
+Koturović Z, Knežević M, Rašić DM.
+Clinical significance of routine lacrimal sac biopsy during dacryocystorhinostomy: A comprehensive review of literature.
 Bosn J Basic Med Sci.
-2017;17(2):166-171. doi:10.17305/bjbms.2016.1861.
-PMID:28474688
+2017;17(1):1-8. doi:10.17305/bjbms.2016.1424.
+PMID:27754826.
+PMCID:PMC5341772.

 Copy the article text and paste it into your preferred AI assistant.